MICOP Board of Directors

 Studio City, CA

-Biography: Glenna Shen is the head of Advocacy Relations, General Medicine for Amgen Inc., with stewardship of its external affairs strategy, including that for Health Equity.
+Biography: Glenna Shen is the Chief Ethics and Compliance Officer for 98point6 Inc. Prior to this she served as the head of Advocacy Relations, General Medicine for Amgen Inc., with stewardship of its external affairs strategy, including that for Health Equity.
 She has held several positions at Amgen, including in legal, compliance, and global marketing.
 Glenna was previously head of Compliance at Onyx Pharmaceuticals, an Amgen subsidiary, and prior to that, Vice President and Senior Counsel at Hilton Hotels.
 Glenna holds a Bachelors from the University of Miami (FL) and a Juris Doctorate from the University of Southern California.
 Fueled by curiosity, she is an avid reader and traveler, passions she shares with her husband, and two children.
 Dedicated to addressing health disparities, she is committed to helping to ensure equitable access to quality and innovative healthcare.

 Biography: Now retired after 30+ years in banking, Suzanne spent upwards of 20 years as Founder and Director of the Social Investment Research Service (SIRS), a division of Prudential Securities’ Institutional Equity Research Department in its Washington D.C. research office.
 SIRS was an ethical investment screening service for large institutional equity investors.
 She left Prudential and joined (now) Thomson Reuters as part of its Institutional Shareholder Services division as Managing Director later moving on as a principal and founder of an investment advisory firm.
 Suzanne is former Vice-Chair of the Social Investment Forum, an industry trade association, and was a regular contributor to “Corporate Finance Review,” an academic journal published by Hofstra University.
 In 2016, she moved back to her home county of Ventura and has been involved with local organizations working to preserve and defend our unique environmental and diverse cultural environments.